noseglid/canumb/README.md

  * [base64][EncodingBase64]
  * [uri][EncodingUri] (Also knows as percent-encoding)

-## See it in action
-It includes a hefty web frontend which makes usage easy.
-Single-page applications seems to be the latest buzz right now, and so this follows that vision.
-It is [hosted at heroku for your leisure][CanumbAtHeroku].

 ## Contribute
 Just make a pull request and your contribution will be considered (and assuming it's useful, merged) as soon as possible.
 This'll get your name on the contributors list aswell.